Jacksonville City Council approves $1.88 billion 2024-25 city budget; no tax increases

 Sparring over one job

-Before approving the budget, Council and the mayor’s incoming chief of staff, Mike Weinstein, sparred during discussion of an amendment by Council member Johnson to raise the employee cap in the mayor’s office by one person to retain Parvez Ahmed, currently her chief of diversity and inclusion, as a data analyst.
+Before approving the budget, Council and the mayor’s incoming chief of staff, Mike Weinstein, sparred during discussion of an amendment by Council member Johnson to raise the employee cap in the mayor’s office by one person to retain Parvez Ahmed, currently Deegan's chief of diversity and inclusion, as a data analyst.

 The Council Finance Committee had removed his position at the lead of members who opposed city spending on diversity, equity and inclusion efforts.